ohmalvarez/orders/readme.md

 ---

 For a better experience, you can check the Collection on `Postman` to see how apis are consumed.
-Just copy and paste this route on Postman _(https://www.getpostman.com/collections/6a1f0c3fa5509b0e28a6)_ or click on the next to see it on a Postman page [link](https://documenter.getpostman.com/view/5837810/SzYW2zmd "Postman Collection")
+Just copy and paste this route on Postman _(https://www.getpostman.com/collections/6a1f0c3fa5509b0e28a6)_ or click on the next link to see documentation on a Postman page [link](https://documenter.getpostman.com/view/5837810/SzYW2zmd "Postman Collection").

 ##### Enjoy!